CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 Saf-C 904.01 Qualifications; Exemptions.

-(b) Notwithstanding (a) above, pursuant to RSA 21-P:18, a person may drive a motor vehicle in intrastate commerce carrying home heating oil for the purpose of making retail deliveries if he or she is at least 18 years of age on or before January 1, 2011.
+(b) Notwithstanding (a) above, pursuant to RSA 21-P:18, a person may drive a commercial motor vehicle in intrastate commerce carrying home heating oil for the purpose of making retail deliveries if they are at least 18 years of age on or before January 1, 2011.

 Source. #2705, eff 5-9-84; ss by #4824, eff 6-1-90; ss by #4980, eff 11-16-90, EXPIRED: 11-16-96